vibbits/training-material/topics/git-introduction/tutorials/8_github_rstudio/tutorial.md

 - **Existing Directory**: The preferred choice when a project folder already exists and which has previously been initialized with Git.
 - **Version Control**: Ideally for creating a new R project based on a repository in GitHub.

-We could choose for the latter as the repository exists on GitHub, however given this situation there also is a folder on our computer, initialized with Git, which we can use.
-Select *Existing Directory*, browse to the location of the project folder and create the project.
+Given the situation that there is a folder on our computer, created during this tutorial and initialized with Git, we will go for the first option.
+Select **Existing Directory**, browse to the location of the project folder and create the project.
+(If you've downloaded the sample repository mentioned above, this option still holds)

 If we were to choose to create a new R project based on a GitHub repository, you would need to select **Version Control**, followed by *Git* and then copy the link of the GitHub repository from the green *Clone or Download* button and add it as the repository URL, and finally create the project.